markallisongit/blog/content/posts/2022/setup-ipv6-at-home/index.md

 Almost immediately after IPv4 was rolled out, people realized that the address space would not be enough, and began work on IPv6 with various RFCs in the late 90s.
 The new version of the internet protocol was [released on July 14th, 1999](https://www.iana.org/reports/1999/ipv6-announcement.html).

+IPv6 has been out for nearly 25 years now and is [gradually being adopted](https://www.google.com/intl/en/ipv6/statistics.html).

+{{< image src="2022-10-01_14-35-04.jpg" caption="Global IPv6 adoption.
+Source: [Google](https://www.google.com/intl/en/ipv6/statistics.html)" >}}

 ## What I learned about IPv6

-I live in the UK and my ISP is [Zen Internet](https://www.zen.co.uk) who will provide you a massive IPv6 address range if you [email them](mailto:ipv6@zen.co.uk).
+I live in the UK and my ISP is [Zen Internet](https://www.zen.co.uk) who will provide you a massive IPv6 /48 address range if you [email them](mailto:ipv6@zen.co.uk).
 I asked them to set it up and then spent some time to understand how this protocol works.
 It really does make life a lot easier.
 The number of Public IPs I now have though just blows my mind.

 **I now have 1,208,925,819,614,629,174,706,176 Public IP addresses.**